react-navigation/react-navigation.github.io/versioned_docs/version-6.x/stack-navigator.md

 Style object for the card in stack.
 You can provide a custom background color to use instead of the default background here.

 You can also specify `{ backgroundColor: 'transparent' }` to make the previous screen visible underneath (for transparent modals).
 This is useful to implement things like modal dialogs.
-You should also specify `mode: 'modal'` in the stack view config when using a transparent background so previous screens aren't detached and stay visible underneath.
+You should also specify `animationPresentation: 'modal'` in the options when using a transparent background so previous screens aren't detached and stay visible underneath.

 #### `animationEnabled`

 Whether transition animation should be enabled on the screen.
 If you set it to `false`, the screen won't animate when pushing or popping.
 Defaults to `true` on iOS and Android, `false` on Web.

+#### `animationPresentation`

+This is shortcut option which configures several options to configure the style for rendering and transitions:

+- `card` - Use the standard iOS and Android screen transitions.
+This is the default.
+- `modal` - This does few things:
+  - Sets `headerMode` to `screen` for the screen unless specified otherwise.
+  - Changes the screen animation to match the platform behavior for modals.
+  - Adjusts the `detachPreviousScreen` option so that the previous screen stays rendered.

 #### `animationTypeForReplace`